jacobkoziej/dotfiles/README.md

 * [makepkg] - script to automate the building of pacman packages
 * [Neofetch] - command-line system information tool
 * [Neovim] - Vim-fork focused on extensibility and usability
+* [OpenSSH] -  the premier connectivity tool for remote login with the SSH protocol
 * [Polybar] - fast and easy-to-use status bar
 * [QMK Firmware] - Open-source keyboard firmware for Atmel AVR and Arm USB families